Inside Japan's 'suicide forest'

 The 'suicide forest'

-The Aokigahara forest, also called the Sea of Trees, sits right along the edge of Mt.
-Fuji, roughly a two-hour drive west of Tokyo.
+The Aokigahara forest, also called the Sea of Trees, sits right along the edge of Mount Fuji, roughly a two-hour drive west of Tokyo.

 At the entrance of the forest, a sign reminds visitors that "life is a precious gift" from their parents.